ewen-lbh/learn-it/README.md

     Hello
     Bonjour && Salut

-Note the spaces around the operators: you could remove those, but since individuals items are *stripped* (spaces preceding and following words are removed),  additional spaces don't affect words
+> Note the spaces around the operators: you could remove those,but since individuals items are *stripped* (spaces preceding
+> and following words are removed),  additional spaces don't
+> affect words

 *Yes, I know that bonjour and salut are not the same thing, calm down*

-##### Escaping the operators symbols
+#### Escaping the operators symbols
 You would think that putting `\&&` would consider the first ampersand as a literal ampersand, and would therefore not consider this as a special symbol.
 This feature is on the roadmap, but does not work for now.
 That's the main reason why`--<operator>-syntax` flags exist.

-#### Presets
+### Presets
-A `presets.json` file contains a single preset named *languages*.
+The `src/presets.json` file contains a single preset named *languages*.
 Obviously, you can add more presets.
 The file in itself is an object that contains presets, using their names as the property (the key), and the value being another object, that associates flags with their values :

     {